GRCDEV/ArduSim/help/setup.md

         cd ArduCopter
         sim_vehicle.py -w

     Once fully loaded, use "Ctrl+C" to close the running program.
 The second line uses MAVProxy to finally build the multicopter executable file *arducopter* located in *ardupilot/build/sitl/bin*.
-Copy that file, and also the file *ardupilot/Tools/autotest/default_params/copter.param* to the root of the Eclipse project to finish the basic setup process.
+Copy that file, and also the file *ardupilot/Tools/autotest/default_params/copter.param* to the target folder of the Eclipse project to finish the basic setup process.
 If you plan to execute ArduSim in a real multicopter, copy these two files and *ardusim.ini* from the root of the Eclipse project beside the *.jar* file.

 ## 5 SITL setup in MacOS